Electronic Component Market Trends and Insights

 Understanding Today’s Semiconductors Market—Cost of Redesign

-Key Message: Product redesigns e.g. caused by a missed Product Discontinuation Notification, faulty Last Time Buy (LTB) / Life time Buy inventory management, or faulty new design management (components in decline state being used in a new product design) are costly.
+Key Message: Product redesigns e.g. caused by a missed Product Discontinuation Notification, faulty Last Time Buy (LTB) / Life Time Buy inventory management, or faulty NPI management (high-risk components being used in a new product design) are costly.
 Proactive strategies can prevent redesigns.

 Product redesigns triggered by part obsolescence can cost between $20,000 and $2 million, depending on the industry.
 For example, in the Medical Devices or Aerospace/Defense sectors, redesign costs can increase to between $30,000 and $33 million (Figure 2, adapted from Flip Electronics).